 Criterion score: 0.75 info

-Thornback is almost exclusively caught through bottom and beam trawls in this area.
+Thornback rays in this area are normally caught in trawl and net fisheries.
 Thornback ray is the most commercially important ray species in this ecoregion.
 It is mainly caught close to shore.
 Considerable catches are taken in artisanal coastal fisheries in southeast England.

 Common bycatch in bottom trawls include mixed crabs, urchins, lesser spotted dogfish, nursehound, Dragonet, starry ray, smelt.
 Angel shark and common skate (critically endangered, IUCN) were depleted through incidental capture in trawls in this area.
 Invertebrates such as crabs and urchins are vulnerable to damage.

 The landing obligation will be fully implemented into our seas from 2019.
 Skates and rays will be exempt from the landing obligation, due to their higher likelihood of survival when discarded.
 Member states will be required to report on skate and ray catches and discards, and any improvements in selectivity programmes. it’s difficult to avoid catching skates and rays in nets and because of their peculiar shape and size; it’s also difficult for them to escape the net once captured.
 Therefore, selectivity programmes are in place reduce skate and rays catches and their survival rates.